tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “What is this?!”, he asked, his voice quivering.
 “What’s happening?!!”

 “I don’t know.
-It’s…” I had him wrapped around the torso, pushing against the ground with all my might.
+It’s…” I had him wrapped around the torso, pushing against the ground with all my strength.
 “It’ll be fine…”

-“Get him out of there!!”
-Hannah yelled.
-Tears were streaming down her face now.
+“Get him out of there!”, Hannah yelled.
 “Aaron please get him out of th-“

 *CRACK.*